day8/re-frame/README.md

 ;; what is the result of the initial computation ?
 (println @hiccup-ratom)
-;; ==>  [:div "Hello " "re-frame"]
+;; ==>  [:div "Hello " "re-frame"]    ;; hiccup returned

 ;; now change an "input" to the computation
 (reset! n "blah")            ;;    change n to a new value

-;; the computaton '(greet n)'  has been rerun, and 'hiccup-ratom' has an updated value (println @hiccup-ratom)
+;; the computaton '(greet n)'  has been rerun
+;; and 'hiccup-ratom' has reset! to the new value (println @hiccup-ratom)
 ;; ==>   [:div "Hello " "blah"]
 ```

-So, as `n` changes value, `hiccup-ratom` changes value.
-In fact, we could view a series of changes to `n` as producing a "stream" of changes in `hiccup-ratom` (over time).
+So, as `n` changes value, the output of the computation (greet n) changes, and so the value in `hiccup-ratom` changes.
+One way data flow.
+With our FRP glasses on, we would see a series of changes to `n` as producing a "stream" of changes in `hiccup-ratom` (over time).

-If you understand the **concept** of re-computation producing a stream of values over time, then we're there.

 Truth injection time.
 I haven't been entirely straight with you.
 1. reagent re-runs `reactions` (re-computations) via requestAnnimationFrame, which is, the re-computation happens about 16ms after the need for it is detected or after the current thread of processing finishes, whichever is the greater.
 So if you were to actually run the lines of code above one after the other quickly,  you might not see the re-computation done immediately after `n` gets reset!, because the annimationFrame hasn't run (yet).
 Althought if you added (reagent.core/flush) after the reset! that would force the re-computation to happen.
 2. `reaction` doesn't actually return a `ratom`.
-But it returns something that acts so close to ratom, that we'll happily ignore the difference.
+But it returns something that has ratom-nature, so we'll happily ignore this.

 On with the rest of my lies and distortions ...